juripero/ryft-server/docs/demo/2017-06-22-backend-selection.md

 | TIME       |              |   X   |            |
 | PCRE2      | X (Ryft box) |       | X (AWS/F1) |

-RyfX for simple queries.
-For complex queries the ryftprim is preffered.

 Let's try a few examples: